towersvault/shinpokered/README.md

 - Initiating the Pokemon Tower rival battle will deactivate the following skippable rival battles
   - The Cerulean encounter
   - The SS Anne encounter
+- Adjusted the parity of in-game trades across versions

 #Additions
 -----------